AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/tabs-in-the-msi-panel/interesting-moments/using-interesting-moments.md

 ---
 # Using Interesting Moments {#using-interesting-moments}

-Interesting moments are the key to communicating with your sales team through the Marketo Sales Insight app.
+Interesting moments are the key to communicating with your sales team through the [!DNL Marketo Sales Insight] app.

 >[!AVAILABILITY]
 >
->These are available to Marketo Sales Insight and [Marketo Sales Connect](/help/marketo/product-docs/marketo-sales-connect/marketo/interesting-moments-in-sales-connect.md) customers only.
+>These are available to [!DNL Marketo Sales Insight] and [[!DNL Marketo Sales Connect]](/help/marketo/product-docs/marketo-sales-connect/marketo/interesting-moments-in-sales-connect.md) customers only.

 ## What is an interesting moment? {#what-is-an-interesting-moment}